Pedro

 Notable People Named Pedro

-Pedro Jaime Martínez is a Dominican-American former professional baseball starting pitcher who played in Major League Baseball (MLB) from 1992 to 2009, notably for the Boston Red Sox from 1998 to 2004.
+Pedro Martínez - Pedro Martinez is a Dominican American former MLB starting pitcher who played from 1992 to 2009, best known for his Boston Red Sox years from 1998 to 2004.

-Pedro Felipe Felzenszwalb is a renowned computer scientist and professor at Brown University.
+Pedro Felipe Felzenszwalb is a computer scientist and professor at Brown University in the School of Engineering and the Department of Computer Science.

-Pedro Antonio de Alarcón y Ariza was a renowned nineteenth-century Spanish novelist, celebrated for his novel El sombrero de tres picos (1874), which vividly portrays village life in Andalusia and has inspired several operas and ballets.
+Pedro Antonio de Alarcón - Pedro Antonio de Alarcon y Ariza was a nineteenth century Spanish novelist best known for El sombrero de tres picos, a portrait of Andalusian village life that later inspired operas and a celebrated ballet.

-Pedro José Escalón, a prominent figure from El Salvador, married Elena Rodríguez in 1865 and had three children named Dolores, Federico, and Pedro.
+Pedro José Escalón, born in Santa Ana, El Salvador, married Elena Rodríguez in 1865 and had three children named Dolores, Federico, and Pedro.

-Pedro Rafael Marin is an American politician and member of the Georgia House of Representatives since 2003, affiliated with the Democratic party.
+Pedro Rafael Marin is an American Democratic politician serving in the Georgia House of Representatives since 2003.

 Laura Gibson